High resolution anoscopy (HRA)

 What is involved in a perianal examination?

-As part of the HRA assessment, the specialist will also carefully examine the outside edge of the anus (the perianal skin).
+As part of the HRA assessment, the specialist will also carefully examine the outside edge of the anus (the perianal skin), following the application of a dye.
 If any abnormalities are seen, then a biopsy will be suggested.
 Local anaesthetic will be used for this, and frequently a stitch will be used, to promote rapid healing.
 Stitches are then generally removed 5-7 days later.

 What happens after the HRA?